JaredLoucks/github_issue_maker/README.md

 - git hash column
 - screenshot column
 - url column
-- method to call the associated application user
+- method to call the current application user's ActiveRecord instance, which should respond to `id` and either `email` or `login`.

-You will need to configure an options hash to pass to github_issue_maker with the following parameters set:
+You will also need to configure an options hash to pass to github_issue_maker with the following parameters set:
 ```
 github_issue_maker_config_options = {
   instance_details: { description_column: :your_description_column,